mjhea0/bootstrap3/blog_sample.md

     </div>
     ```

-    > By the way, I recorded those videos for getting started with a Django Project.
-Check them out, and then add some styles. :)
+    > By the way, I recorded those videos a few months ago which detail how to get started with a Django Project.
+Check them out, create a basic project, and then add some styles. :)

 6. Update the Jumbotron with some social sharing buttons and a few more icons. <3